-One of the key themes I have reinforced over my 15 year career in product management is basic financial literacy.
-Product managers need to be able to locate, read, and interpret basic financial filings like Annual Reports (10-Ks), quarterly filings (10-Qs) and Proxy Statements (Def 14As).
+One of the key themes I have reinforced over my 25-year career in product management is basic financial literacy.
+Product managers need to be able to locate, read, and interpret basic financial filings like Annual Reports (10-Ks), quarterly filings (10-Qs), and Proxy Statements (Def 14As).
 It should be a tool like others in their product management toolbox.
-There is a ton of information that customers and competitors who are public companies must disclose.
-This information can make or break a sales deal or competitive steal away campaign, or even a product roadmap.
+There is a ton of information in public filings that customers and competitors must disclose.
+This information can make or break a sales deal, competitive steal away campaign, or even a product roadmap.

 Here’s a simple case in point.
-A company I worked for had a long standing relationship with a customer where they provided a value added outsourced solution that generated over $1.5 million/year in revenues.
+A company I worked for had a long-standing relationship with a customer where they provided a value-added outsourced solution that generated over $1.5 million/year in revenues.
 After a change in management, the customer decided to re-examine their investment in the outsourced solution.
-A new executive wanted to bring the solution in house.
-To do so, this company would need to invest over $750,000 in equipment and software, plus set up a group of employees to do the processing/value added services the service provider had been doing.
-If they brought the business in house they believed they could save $500K a year.
+A new executive wanted to bring the solution in-house.
+To do so, this company would need to invest over $750,000 in equipment and software, plus set up a group of employees to do the processing/value-added services t we had been doing.
+If they brought the solution in-house they believed they could save $500K a year.

-The sales person on this deal was petrified that the customer was going to take the solution in house.
-As a result he thought of offering to cut the monthly fees by 50% so that the customer would not even consider taking the solution in house.
+The salesperson on this deal was petrified that the customer was going to take the solution in-house.
+As a result, he thought of offering to cut the monthly fees by 50% so that the customer would not even consider taking the solution in-house.
 This company had a history of ‘writing down’ existing business in a bid to preserve revenue.
 The salesperson was commissioned on revenue, so some revenue was better than no revenue.

-A Form 10-K is an annual report required by the U.S. Securities and Exchange Commission (SEC), that gives a comprehensive summary of a company’s financial performance.
-Although similarly named, the annual report on Form 10-K is distinct from the often glossy “annual report to shareholders,” which a company must send to its shareholders when it holds an annual meeting to elect directors (though some companies combine the annual report and the 10-K into one document).
-The 10-K includes information such as company history, organizational structure, executive compensation, equity, subsidiaries, an audited financial statements, among other information.
+A10-K is an annual report required by the U.S. Securities and Exchange Commission (SEC).
+It gives a comprehensive summary of a company’s financial performance.
+The 10-K includes information such as company history, organizational structure, executive compensation, equity, subsidiaries, and audited financial statements, among other information.

 You can find 10-Ks at the SEC’s EDGAR website where it maintains copies of all filings.
 You can search by company name or ticker symbol.
-Canada offers a similar system for Canadian public companies called SEDAR.
-You can access it here.
+You can download most financial exhibits as Excel files for free.

-On the cover of the filing, EasyLink’s fiscal year is listed.
+On the cover of a filing, the fiscal year is listed.
 Most company’s fiscal years run from January through December.
-EasyLink’s runs from August 1 – July 30.
 Companies sometimes use non-calendar fiscal years to differentiate themselves from other companies.
-Another company I worked for fiscal year ran from October 1 to September 1 to mirror the U.S. Federal government’s fiscal year.
+A company I worked for fiscal year ran from October 1 to September 1 to mirror the U.S. Federal government’s fiscal year.

 Products and Services

-On page 2, EasyLink provides a basic description of their products and services.
+On page 7, Zoom provides a basic description of its nine products and services.

 Item 1A.
 Risk Factors

 All 10-Ks contain a section that details, from the company’s perspective, risks and uncertainties that could impact their financial performance and stock price.
-Many of these items are pro-forma, you will see them in most 10-Ks.
+Many of these items are Pro-forma, you will see them in most 10-Ks.
 You should be alert to anything that is not cited by other companies in the industry.
-EasyLink’s risk factors start on page 6 and run through page 12.

 Item 2.
 Properties